Community Environmental Health and Justice Program

 ELI has a rich history of projects seeking to promote community health and justice.
-While the projects change, grow and evolve over time, the current projects are discussed below.
+While the projects change, grow and evolve over time, the following are examples of recent past projects.

-The Community Environmental Law Initiative: Initiated in 1994, this project is a partnership between ELI and the Southwest Network for Environmental and Economic Justice.
-The project works to demystify environmental law, providing workshops and other educational resources to communities in the Southwestern and Western U.S. and in Northern Mexico.
-The goal of the project is to provide information to help grassroots activists participate in law and policy decisions and processes that affect the environment and health of their communities.
+The Community Environmental Law Initiative: This project was a partnership between ELI and the Southwest Network for Environmental and Economic Justice from 1994 - 2005.
+The project worked to demystify environmental law, creating workshops and other educational resources for communities in the Southwestern and Western U.S. and in Northern Mexico.
+The project provided information to help grassroots activists participate in law and policy decisions and processes that affect the environment and health of their communities.

 For decades, ELI has trained community leaders in the skills needed to engage effectively in decision-making affecting public and environmental health in their neighborhoods.
 Training materials are essential to reinforce the information provided during training workshops.
 ELI has developed numerous educational documents and training tools related to environmental justice and community health.
 ELI’s publications can be downloaded for free.
 Please visit our Publications page.